 Immediately, she tried again, slower this time in case she fudged an entry.

 The third time she deliberately keyed each number precisely on the keypad.

 He changed the lock?

 Standing confused, she only half-noticed the sound of Caslon’s door opening.

 “I thought I heard you out here,” he grinned, one hand holding a toothbrush and the other resting on his hip.

 His appearance took her a moment to digest.

 Wearing nothing, she assumed, but a white bath towel low around his waist, he invited her in, gesturing for her to give him a moment to finish brushing his brilliantly white teeth.
 Following him into his apartment, she was surprised how spotless it was, and how lovely the scent of expensive cologne hung in the air.
-Hearing him gargle down the hall, she followed him to his bathroom just as he spit some minty mouthwash into the sink.
+Hearing him gargle down the hall, she stepped to his bathroom just as he spit some minty mouthwash into the sink.